 So draw your chairs closer, lean in and discover how to save a tidy bit of cash.

 For the cheap-arses among us, there is a much cheaper way into the city centre than the 20 minute $18 Skybus journey, though of course it takes longer (about 60 to 70 minutes, depending on connections).

 To Melbourne Airport

-From any station in Melbourne's central business district, catch a train along the Craigieburn line and get out at Broadmeadows Station (timetable here).
+From any station in Melbourne's central business district, catch a train along the Craigieburn line and alight at Broadmeadows Station (timetable here).

-Why it isn't possible to have more than one bus stop in operation at the airport, god knows, but that's a discussion for another day.
+Why it isn't possible to have more than one bus stop in operation at the airport, god knows, but that's a puzzle for another day.

 From Melbourne Airport

-All buses should now be equipped for this transaction, but if you strike a bus where it isn't set up or the equipment isn't working, there's a second option.
+All buses should be equipped for this transaction, but if you strike a bus where it isn't set up or the equipment isn't working, there are two other options.

-every-ten-minutes airport bus which heads to the city for $18, so this approach seems a little unintuitive.
+2. You can instead buy a Myki Visitor Pack from the Skybus ticket booths at the airport.
+Skybus is the premium departs-every-ten-minutes airport bus which heads to the city centre for $18, so this approach seems a little unintuitive.